How to use Jamaican black castor oil.

 |Taken March 2011 (Just at the level of the armpit!
 Yay!)|

-P/s: If you’re in Lagos and you want to give this Jamaican black castor oil a chance, send me an e-mail at firstname.lastname@example.org OR simply go to The SIZZELLE ONLINE STORE to place an order.
+P/s: If you’re in Nigeria and you want to give this Jamaican black castor oil a chance, send me an e-mail at firstname.lastname@example.org OR simply go to The SIZZELLE ONLINE STORE to place an order.
 Thanks.

 Some of my old videos on how I used JBCO in the past.

 I just discovered that niacinamide can double as an anti-ageing AND lightening ingredient!